 Education, Professional Development and Membership Committee (EPD&M)

 The EDI Council has responsibility for promoting the EDI Policy of CICES and encouraging staff and members to follow these guidelines.
-CICES aims to promote equality, diversity and inclusion in the civil engineering surveying industry, with a membership and profession reflective of all parts of society, and an institution at the forefront of engagement, driving social value.
+CICES aims to promote equity, diversity and inclusion in the civil engineering surveying industry, with a membership and profession reflective of all parts of society, and an institution at the forefront of engagement, driving social value.
 EDI Council Terms of Reference.

 Finance and General Purposes Committee (F&GP)